Project-Resilience/mvp/use_cases/eluc/README.md

 - [UniLEAF Prescriptor](prescriptors/esp/unileaf_prescriptor.py) (note: this prescriptor uses the ESP SDK which is not open source, however it remains in the repo as it was used in the original paper)
 - [Torch Prescriptor](prescriptors/nsga2/torch_prescriptor.py) which is an open-source method that implements the NSGA-II algorithm in PyTorch.

+To train a prescriptor, use the [train_prescriptors.py](prescriptors/nsga2/train_prescriptors.py) script.
+A predictor model needs to be trained beforehand.
+A template config to be used in prescriptor training can be found in the [configs](prescriptors/nsga2/configs/test.json) folder.
+Seeds can also be trained to allow the prescriptor to find candidates along the edge of the pareto-front.
+These can be trained using [train_seeds.py](prescriptors/nsga2/train_seeds.py).

 ## Robojudge

 "Robojudge" is an interactive tool that can be used to compare predictors.
 Some models perform better depending on the evaluation metric, the countries or the years on which they are evaluated.

+Preliminary evaluation code for predictors can be found in the [demo_predictors.ipynb](predictors/demo_predictors.ipynb) notebook.

 TODO: see task #49